Graeme Hall (dog trainer): Career

 Hall is a Master Dog Trainer and a member of the Guild Of Dog Trainers.

 In 2022, Hall began writing a regular column for The Times.
-He also hosted a podcast, Talking Dogs, and appeared on Mastermind, The Chase and University Challenge.
-In 2023, he starred in the Australian version of Dogs Behaving (Very) Badly, which premiered on 13 July 2023 on Network 10.
+He has also hosted a podcast, Talking Dogs, and appeared on Celebrity Mastermind, The Chase: Celebrity Special and Christmas University Challenge.
+In 2023, he began fronting the Australian version of Dogs Behaving (Very) Badly, which premiered in July of that year on Network 10.